2011 National Assembly for Wales election

-The 2011 National Assembly for Wales election was an election for the National Assembly.
+The 2011 National Assembly for Wales election was an election for the National Assembly for Wales.
 The poll was held on 5 May 2011 and decided the incumbency for all the Assembly's seats.
 It was the fourth election for seats in the National Assembly for Wales (previous elections having been held in 1999, 2003 and 2007), and the second election taken under the rules of the Government of Wales Act 2006.

-The election resulted in gains for the incumbent Welsh Labour, which gained four seats compared to the previous election and now has 30 seats, exactly half of the Assembly.
+The election resulted in gains for the incumbent Welsh Labour, which gained four seats compared to the previous election and now had 30 seats, exactly half of the assembly.
 The party also secured a swing in its favour of over 10 percentage points.
 The Welsh Conservatives emerged as the largest opposition party with 14 seats, a net gain of two, but party leader Nick Bourne lost his seat.
 The junior party in the government coalition, the nationalist Plaid Cymru, suffered a drop in its vote and lost 4 seats.
 The Welsh Liberal Democrats lost significantly in the popular vote and returned five AMs, a loss of one.

 British, Irish, Commonwealth and European Union citizens living in Wales aged eighteen or over on election day were entitled to vote.
 The deadline to register to vote in the election was midnight on 14 April 2011, though anyone who qualified as an anonymous elector had until midnight on 26 April 2011 to register.

-It was held on the same day as elections for Northern Ireland's 26 local councils, the Scottish Parliament and Northern Irish Assembly elections, a number of local elections in England and the United Kingdom Alternative Vote referendum.
+It was held on the same day as elections for Northern Ireland's 26 local councils, the Scottish Parliament and Northern Ireland Assembly elections, a number of local elections in England, and the United Kingdom Alternative Vote referendum.

 Electoral method

-In general elections for the National Assembly for Wales, each voter has two votes in a mixed member system.
+In general elections for the National Assembly for Wales, each voter has two votes in the so called additional member system for mixed-member proportional representation.
 The first vote may be used to vote for a candidate to become the Assembly Member for the voter's constituency, elected by the 'first past the post' system.
 The second vote may be used to vote for a regional closed party list of candidates.
 Additional member seats are allocated from the lists by the d'Hondt method, with constituency results being taken into account in the allocation.
 The overall result is approximately proportional.